florianAriasu/florianAriasu/README.md

 # Florian Ariașu
-Bachelor of Computer Science and Engineering (2026) | University POLITEHNICA of Bucharest Aspiring DevOps Engineer & Software Developer

 Welcome to my GitHub!
 I'm Florian, an undergraduate **Computer Science student** with a strong interest in **DevOps** and **software development**.
 I'm currently building my expertise in cloud computing, automation, and scalable infrastructure while also exploring various areas of development.

 I enjoy working with **Linux, shell scripting, Git, and CI/CD pipelines**, and I'm continuously learning new tools and technologies to enhance my skills.
 My goal is to transition into a **DevOps Engineer** role while maintaining a solid foundation in software development.